-He speaks English and Thai and lives in Bangkok with his family all year round.
+Luke speaks English and Thai and lives in Bangkok, Thailand, with his family all year round.

-The Sunday Times Magazine (UK), National Geographic Magazine, The Smithsonian Magazine, WWF, Al Jazeera, The Guardian Magazine, Chrysler, Malaria Consortium, Stern, Monocle, mare Magazine, The Pew Charitable Trust, TIME, GEO France, PepsiCo, GEO Germany, Greenpeace, The New York Times, Geographical Magazine (UK), Newsweek, The Wall Street Journal, Protection International, Fortify Rights, USAID, Gain Alliance, UNDP, Die Zeit Magazine.
+CLIENTS The New York Times, The Sunday Times Magazine (UK), National Geographic Magazine, The Smithsonian Magazine, Al Jazeera, The Guardian, Chrysler, Malaria Consortium, Rolls Royce, Monocle, mare Magazine, ARTE, The Pew Charitable Trust, GEO France, GEO Germany, Greenpeace, PepsiCo, Winrock International, The Wall Street Journal, Protection International, USAID and Der Spiegel.